Martonai/questionnare-skidrow/Documents/SystemPlan.md

 # System plan

 ## 1.System purpose
-The purpose of the application is to satisfy the needs of the customer.
+The purpose of the application is to that users can easily fill a Questionnaire without the need of the registration.
+The interface need to be user friendly which means should be easy to use.
+The user can not make big mistakes thanks to the radio buttons and checkboxes.
+The system operator assign an excel to the web which will include the questions and answers to the questionnaire.
+When the user finish the questionnaire and click on the submit button his/her answers will be saved in another excel based on if he/her was able to properly complete the first test questinnaire.
+The system runs on a web platform.

 ## 2.Project plan